JasonMcTigue/CountdownGame/README.md

 Example found [here](https://en.wikipedia.org/wiki/Reverse_Polish_notation)

-The next step I done was to add all the noets from class to create a rpn function.
+The next step I done was to add all the notes from class to create a RPN function.
 I created a list that contained -1's and 1's. -1's represened the operators '+ - * /' and 1's represented the numbers.
 If I run the following function:

 ```racket
 (define start (list  -1 -1 -1 -1 1 1 1 1 1))
 (permutations start)
 ```

-It will create over 40 million combinations so for this reason you need to add the remove-duplicates funtion.
+It will create over 40 million combinations so for this reason you need to add the remove-duplicates function.

 ```racket
 (define per8(remove-duplicates(permutations start)))
 ```
-For RPN to work there needs to be atleat two numbers on the stack before an operator is applied.
+For RPN to work there needs to be at least two numbers on the stack before an operator is applied.
 To achieve this the following function is required:

 ```racket
 (define (to-rpn l) (append (list 1 1) l (list -1)))